Liquidity is rising in private markets, but not all exits are equal.

 Structure Over Optics

 The best secondaries align incentives, preserve governance, and clarify the cap table.
+The worst ones shift risk without resolving it.

 The Advantage of our Deal-by-Deal Model